The Components of a Web Development Team

 Amazon Two-Pizza Rule

 Amazon abides by the ‘two-pizza rule’, which caps team sizes at numbers small enough to be fed by a pair of pies.
-The mandate promotes more autonomous units versus sprawling groups relying heavily on management chains.
+The mandate promotes more autonomous units over sprawling groups that rely heavily on management chains.
 Focused cooperation delivers faster progress.

 While organisational structures differ by company stage, resources and priorities, the common ingredient for web team potency is cultivated collaboration through collective passion, tools and leadership, enabling individuals to thrive as a cohort.